Acellera/htmd/doc/source/how-to/docking-poses.md

     print(f"pose {i}: ff-score {score:.2f} kcal/mol")
 ```

-Useful sanity check: Vina's score isn't a real energy - cross-checking with a force-field re-score (or MM-GBSA later) can flag obviously-wrong poses.
+Useful sanity check: Vina's score isn't a real energy, so cross-checking with a force-field re-score (or MM-GBSA later) can flag obviously wrong poses.

 ## Gotchas

-- **Inputs must be single-frame.** Both `protein` and `ligand` must have exactly one frame in `mol.coords` (third axis = 1). `dock` raises `NameError` otherwise - drop extra frames with `mol.dropFrames(keep=0)` before calling.
+- **Inputs must be single-frame.** Both `protein` and `ligand` must have exactly one frame in `mol.coords` (third axis = 1). `dock` raises `NameError` otherwise; drop extra frames with `mol.dropFrames(keep=0)` before calling.
 - **Vina expects PDBQT format.** HTMD's `dock` calls Open Babel internally to convert your `.pdb` / `.mol2` to PDBQT and back.
-If `obabel` is missing or returns a malformed PDBQT, `dock` raises a confusing Vina error - check `obabel --version` first.
+If `obabel` is missing or returns a malformed PDBQT, `dock` raises a confusing Vina error; check `obabel --version` first.
 - Hydrogens **must** be assigned before docking.
 Vina assumes the ligand and protein are at their correct protonation states; running `dock` on a heavy-atom-only PDB gives docked-but-wrong poses.
 Use `systemPrepare` upstream.
 - A 20 Å × 20 Å × 20 Å search box is the usual default for a single pocket.
 For metal-binding sites, peptide-binding grooves, or large allosteric cavities, increase the box.
-- The poses returned are **ligand-only** - you need to append the protein (or build the system from the complex) for any MD downstream.
+- The poses returned are **ligand-only**; you need to append the protein (or build the system from the complex) for any MD downstream.
 - Vina scores are not free energies.
 Use them for ranking, not for thermodynamic claims.

 ## See also

-- {doc}`How to use a custom force field with amber.build <system-build-custom-forcefield>` - feeding the docked complex into the build pipeline.
+- {doc}`How to use a custom force field with amber.build <system-build-custom-forcefield>`: feeding the docked complex into the build pipeline.
-- {doc}`How to evaluate force-field energies on a frame <ffevaluate-energies>` - re-scoring poses with a real force field.
+- {doc}`How to evaluate force-field energies on a frame <ffevaluate-energies>`: re-scoring poses with a real force field.
-- [AutoDock Vina docs](https://vina.scripps.edu/) - flags / scoring details not exposed by HTMD's wrapper.
+- [AutoDock Vina docs](https://vina.scripps.edu/): flags / scoring details not exposed by HTMD's wrapper.